-There are many ways to use the mind in childbirth - self-hypnosis, full body relaxation, breathing techniques are certainly some of them that are often part of a childbirth class.
+There are many ways to use the mind in childbirth - self-hypnosis, full body relaxation, breathing techniques are certainly some of the common exerciess in other childbirth classes.

 Although the practices we learn in the Mindfulness-Based Childbirth and Parenting course definitely teach us how to work with pain during birth, we can learn so much more.
 Mindfulness is about learning how to live fully in each moment.
 Through mindfulness we wake up to our lives as we live them, becoming more aware of our automatic reactions to life around us.
 We learn how we might make different choices, responding to the moments of our lives with greater clarity, kindness, patience and wisdom rather than automatically reacting to how things are.
 This is a life skill, one that we can call on not only for birth but as we parent.
 So much of parenting requires us to work with our children in the present moment, just as they are.
 The course prepares us for parenting and for living the birthing experience and life right now in all its fullness.
 As Nancy often says, “When your two year old is having a melt-down in the supermarket because you won’t buy him/her the candy bar at the check-out stand, you don’t need hypnosis, you need mindfulness!”

 Claire has been trained in the MBCP curriculum, so she knows how to skillfully guide and support these practices with a trauma-sensitive approach and upholding ethical standards of practice.
 Read more about Claire's training and experience as an MBCP teacher here.